realJeremySun/first-web-game-lb4/blog/2019-04-24-my-first-API-with-loopback-4-(part-2).md

 We will use `HasOne` in this episode.

+You can check [this branch](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part1) for the code of part 1 and part 2 of this series.

 ### Universally Unique ID (UUID)
 In last episode, we use a while loop to generate continuous character IDs.
 However, that could be disaster in a real world application.
 Because fetching data from database is expensive.
 We don't want to do that hundreds times to just find a unique character id.
 On the other hand, we don't really need continuous IDs, we only need unique IDs to distinguish characters.
 So we will use a better approach to generate universally unique IDs (UUID).